sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 ---
-title: "Applying Template Concepts to Elements of Tuple-Like Objects in C++"
+title: "Applying Template Concepts to Tuples in C++"
 date: 2025-12-23T00:00:00-08:00
 draft: false
-tags: ["crunch", "C++", "template", "tuple", "concept"]
+tags: ["crunch", "C++", "template", "tuple", "concept", "tuple-like"]
 ---

-This article is going to walk through a few different ways to constrain the types within a tuple (and more generally, any [tuple-like](https://en.cppreference.com/w/cpp/utility/tuple/tuple-like.html) object) used as a template parameter.
+# Tuples and Templates
 In C++, tuples are a collection of values of heterogenous types.
-You can access different elements at compile time via the get method, while the std::tuple_size and std::tuple_element traits provide metadata about the collection's structure.
+You can access different elements at compile time via the `get` method, while the `std::tuple_size` and `std::tuple_element` APIs provide metadata about the collection's structure.
 Classes that satisfy this "Tuple Protocol" in the `STL` - and can therefore utilize the techniques in this article - include `std::tuple`, `std::pair`, `std::array`, and some types in the `std::ranges` library.

+When we use templates, the C++ Core Guidelines [tell us to specify concepts for all parameters](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#rt-concepts).
+This article demonstrates a few methods for applying concepts to tuples and their individual elements.
 While [developing Crunch](https://www.volatileint.dev/posts/crunch-intro/), I had quite a few use cases for applying template concepts to tuples and found some good - and not so good - ways to do it.
-Hopefully by the end of this article, you feel comfortable writing template concepts targeting `std::tuple` parameters!
+I did not find any clear explanations of the syntax proposed for those solutions, or how you could arrive at them yourself.
+I hope that by the end of this article, you feel comfortable writing template concepts targeting `std::tuple` parameters in your own projects!

-For folks who want an at-a-glance solution and are less interested in the motivation and details, I'll quickly show what we're going to build up to.
+For a quick tl;dr - this is what we are going to work up to:

 **When you need to inspect types or constexpr values of each element**
 ```c++